 A Guide to Common Medicinal Herbs

 Here's a look at some of the more common medicinal herbs.
-Most herbs have not been thoroughly tested for effectiveness or interactions with other herbs, supplements, drugs, or foods.
+Most herbs have not been completely tested for effectiveness or interactions with other herbs, supplements, drugs, or foods.
 Products added to herbal preparations may also cause interactions.
 It is important to tell your health care providers about any herb or dietary supplement you are using.

 (Leaf, stalk, root)

 Echinacea is commonly used to treat or prevent colds, flu, and infections, and for wound healing.
 More than 25 published studies have evaluated echinacea's effectiveness to prevent or shorten the course of a cold, but none was conclusive.
-Study results also have shown that long-term use can suppress the body's immune system.
+Study results also have shown that long-term use can curb the body's immune system.
 It should not be used with drugs that can cause liver problems.
 People allergic to plants in the daisy family, which includes ragweed, chrysanthemums, marigolds, and daisies, may be more likely to have an allergic reaction to echinacea.

 Saint John's Wort